 Watch the video for some handy hints and tips to make sure you create a perfect fitting O-ring every time.
-See notes below video…
+See additional notes below…

 Jeremy Ardley ~ “You didn’t allow for stretch.
 To provide an effective seal, the O-ring’s inside diameter (I.D.) must be smaller than the piston groove diameter, so that the O-ring is slightly stretched, fitting snugly in the groove.
 This stretch should be between 1%-5% with 2% as the ideal in most applications.“